 Later performances were at the Circle in the Square.
 David Amram’s recollection of these performances, first published in Evergreen Review in 1969, is available on his website.

 To see the reproduction of the handbill for one of the Circle in the Square gigs at full size, click the image at left.

 Howard Hart wrote theatre & book reviews for the Village Voice, 1959-1961.
 Those reviewed included Lawrence Ferlinghetti, Thelonius Monk, Jack Kerouac, Albert Camus, Eugene Ionesco, & Marguerite Duras.

-- untitled poem & photo at Beatitude website
+Also see an untitled poem & photo at Beatitude website.